 6 Sustainable Shoe Brands for Kids and Teens

 If your kids have outgrown their shoes, I’ve pulled together a few of my favorite sustainable shoe brands for kids.
 It’s a mix of shoes for elementary-aged kids as well as teens.
 Some of the brands have specific collections designed for kids while others offer adult-sized shoes that cater to teen markets.
 Hopefully, your kids can find something they love among this list of sustainable shoes for back-to-school.

 Allbirds is by far my favorite sustainable shoe brand.
-The shoes are great quality and really versatile.
+The shoes are of great quality and really versatile.
 I’ve had two pairs of these Allbirds Wool Runners shoes, the first of which I purchased in 2016 and the second I have now owned (and worn regularly) for a couple of years.
 While the kids’ collection is limited, they also have some shoes in small sizes for little ones through their line of Smallbirds.

-Allbirds expresses its commitment to sustainability in a variety of aspects of their company.
+Allbirds expresses its commitment to sustainability in a variety of aspects of its company.
 With respect to materials, Allbirds uses environmentally sustainable materials such as ZQ Certified Merino Wool.
 Wool is a natural material that decomposes cleanly upon the end of life and is renewable, thus not having a harsh impact on the planet.

 The company also prioritizes sustainability through its packaging and shipping processes.
 Shoes are shipped in a really neat box that serves as a shoebox and shipping box.
 It uses 40% less material than comparable shoe boxes, is made of 95% recycled cardboard, and is 100% recyclable (though I composted my shipping/shoe box).